Learn more about hearing loss and how you can spot it early.

 Different Types of Hearing Loss

 There are three main types of hearing loss.
 Conductive hearing loss affects functions of the outer or middle ear.
-Patients with this type of hearing loss may have an issue with middle ear bones or the ear canal.
-Hearing loss that’s sensori-neural involves structures in the inner ear, or cochlea.
-If someone has “mixed" hearing loss, their hearing impairment is due to issues with different parts of ear, or a combination of factors associated with conductive and sensori-neural hearing loss.
+Patients with this type of hearing loss may have an issue with middle ear bones, ear drum, or the ear canal.
+Hearing loss that's sensorineural involves structures in the inner ear, cochlea, or nerve.
+If someone has “mixed" hearing loss, their hearing impairment is due to issues with different parts of ear, or a combination of factors associated with conductive and sensorineural hearing loss.

 Hearing aids and cochlear implants are commonly used to treat a loss of hearing, although treatment will depend on specific needs.
 In some cases, treatment of an underlying or related medical issue will improve hearing.
 Able to be worn fully in the ear or externally, hearing aids are designed to treat varying degrees of impairment, usually when it's neutral or conductive hearing loss.

-Some types of sensori-neural impairment may be successfully corrected with a cochlear implant.
+Some types of sensorineural impairment may be successfully corrected with a cochlear implant.
 Surgically inserted into the inner ear, this device helps transit sound to improve hearing capabilities.
 Ideal candidates are those who with extensive difficulties with comprehensive of speech and sound who have not noticed improvements with hearing aids.
+If patients understand less than 50% of speech with their hearing aids, they may be candidates for cochlear implantation.
+The UC Irvine cochlear implant team is led by Dr. Djalilian and performs approximately 100 implants per year.

 It's possible for someone to have hearing impairment and not be aware of it until others notice signs that words or sounds aren't being understood or heard.
 Hearing loss can sometimes be avoided by minimizing exposure to loud noises, keeping ears clean, maintaining a healthy diet, being mindful of overall health, and paying attention to possible signs of hearing loss.
 Anything that affects hearing, whether it happens suddenly or gradually, should be evaluated as soon as possible so an appropriate solution can be recommended.